-holes, the distance between the escape holes and the height i.e., the position on the model base.
-If these two options are not desired, you can skip hollowing and also skip creating escape holes (image 79).
+In the default setting, the model is automatically hollowed out and escape holes are created.
+You can define the wall thickness of the model after hollowing.
+You can also set the diameter of the escape holes, the distance between the escape holes and the height i.e., the position on the model base.
+If these two options are not desired, you can skip hollowing and also skip creating escape holes (image 88).